MatheusAlvesAlmeida/GameOfLife/README.md

 ## To Execute

-Just paste this code into 'sketch.js' file on https://editor.p5js.org/
+Just paste this code into 'sketch.js' file on https://editor.p5js.org/ and press "Run".